 Thinking about Brač most of the tourists choose Bol and its famous Zlatni Rat beach as their trip destination and when the ferry from Makarska reached the shore of an island, people quickly got into their cars studying maps and navigation, not even noticing what is around them.

-Unlike the others instead of going on sightseeing tour we decided to stay and explore Sumartin.
-After a week spent in Makarska Riviera, which is undeniably beautiful but rather busy and crowded in high season, a peaceful port village seemed to be perfect place for us.
+Unlike the others instead of going on a sightseeing tour, we decided to stay and explore Sumartin.
+After a week spent in Makarska Riviera, which is undeniably beautiful but rather busy and crowded in high season, a peaceful port village seemed to be a perfect place for us.

 Hanging around the narrow streets we have found a beautiful church of St. Martin and some outstanding architectural details.
 As it was really hot outside and there was a feeling in the air of storm coming we decided to take a rest at the restaurant and try some local specialties.